kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 intended.

 The atomic resize requirement should be reevaluated prior to GA, and in the context of pod-level resources.

+### Edge-triggered Resizes

+The resources specified by the Kubelet are not guaranteed to be the actual resources configured for a pod or container.
+Examples include:
+- Linux kernel enforced minimums for CPU shares & quota
+- Systemd cgroup driver rounds CPU quota up to the nearest 10ms
+- NRI plugins can change resource configuration

+Therefore the Kubelet cannot reliably compare desired & actual resources to know whether to trigger a resize (a level-triggered approach).

+To accommodate this, the Kubelet stores a bit along with every resource in the allocated resource checkpoint which tracks whether the resource has been successfully resized.
+For container resources, this means the `UpdateContainerResources` request succeeded.
+This status bit is persisted in the allocated resources checkpoint to avoid extra resize requests across Kubelet restarts.
+There is the possibility that a poorly timed restart could lead to a resize request being repeated, so `UpdateContainerResources` should be idempotent.

+When a resize request succeeds, the pod will be marked for resync to read the latest resources.
+If the actual configured resources do not match the desired resources, this will be reflected in the pod status resources.

 ### Memory Limit Decreases